rayanejsilva/loruki-website/planning/development-strategy.md

 All issues under this header will have `footer-docs` and `html`labels.

 Inside of the class *docs-footer* create:
-  - [ ] a div with a class *container-grid-footer*.
+  - [ ] a div with a class *container-grid-footer*
-       - [ ] a div with h1 Loruki and a paragraph with copyright.
+       - [ ] a div with h1 Loruki and a paragraph with copyright

 ### CSS